 - When the onions are beginning to get brown spots, remove the onions and spices to a blender.

 - Add the coconut to the dry skillet and roast over a low heat until it starts to turn lightly golden.
-Add to the blender.
+Add to the blender along with the tomatoes.

 - Add enough water to make a smooth paste.
 Set aside.